 Year 6 – Bass guitar

 The curriculum is enhanced by extra curricular clubs, visitors into school and trips and residential visits.
 Visitors into school include – St Thomas Church, Action Transport Theatre, Phoenix basketball and our local PCSO.
 A wide range of trips were experienced by children last year including for example: Liverpool, Synagogue, World Museum, Blue Planet Aquarium, Pizza Express and the Storyhouse theatre and library.
-We will continue with regular educational trips each term for pupils.
+For the 2020-2021 academic year we have invested in an audio learning experiences programme through Now Let’s Play, to ensure that wider experiences are available to our children through each curriculum area.